ethpm/ethpm-spec/docs/source/package-spec.rst

 ^^^^^^^^

 The set of EVM instructions as produced by a compiler.
-Unless otherwise specified this should be assumed to be hexidecimal encoded and prefixed with a ``'0x'``.
+Unless otherwise specified this should be assumed to be hexadecimal encoded, representing a whole number of bytes, and prefixed with a ``'0x'``.

 Unlinked Bytecode
 ^^^^^^^^^^^^^^^^^